 Flanging: A metal stamping procedure that creates a flared-out edge or flange on a part.

-Hemming: A metal stamping procedure that adds part thickness by folding an edge over onto itself.
+Hemming: The metal stamping procedure that creates a hem by folding an edge over onto itself once or twice.

-Lights-Out: Metal Stamping programs that are so automated and dependable that they can produce parts around the clock, even while the stamping facility is technically closed at night.
+Lights-Out: Lights Out Metal Stamping programs that are so automated and dependable that they can produce parts around the clock, even while the stamping facility is technically closed at night.

 Metal Stamping: Also referenced as “pressing,” metal stamping forms parts using extreme pressure.
 Using hydraulic presses, stamping utilizes tool and die surface that reform meta stock or “blanks” into exacting and repeatable shapes.

 Metal Thinning: Reduced material thickness resulting from forces incurred during the stamping process.

 Micro-Miniature Stamping: Micro-Miniature Stamping references using Metal Stamping to form extremely small parts with controlled precision and repeatability.
 Typically these parts are a couple millimeters or less in profile size.